UBS fails to impress with forecast-beating earnings

 "The numbers are almost a non-event," said Kepler Cheuvreux analyst Dirk Becker, who has a 'buy' rating on UBS stock.
 "We were hoping for them to beat expectations.
 They've done that but not by a margin that would excite anybody."

-Analysts and brokers also said some were cashing out of a stock that is up about 25 percent in 2015, the best performing company in the Swiss blue-chip index.
+Analysts and brokers also said some were cashing out of a stock that is up about 25 percent in 2015, the best performing company in the Swiss blue-chip index .SSMI.

 Credit Suisse shares surged more than 6 percent last week on the back of its results and a plan to overhaul its strategy under new CEO Tidjane Thiam.